 Freedom Mortgage rates

-For context, Veterans United almost exclusively originates VA loans.
-And those typically come with lower rates than other types of mortgages.
-So its average is skewed downward by that.
+On the surface, Freedom Mortgage rates are lower than many.
+But for context, this lender underwrites a lot of VA loans, which typically come with lower interest rates than other types of mortgages.
+So its average is skewed downward.

-But many of its other mortgage products have higher rates, because they’re aimed at less creditworthy borrowers.
+But many of its other mortgage products may have higher rates because they’re aimed at less creditworthy borrowers.
 So Freedom’s average mortgage rates look pretty good when you allow for that.

-Freedom genuinely seems keen to help less advantaged homebuyers.
+Even with its recent expansion, Freedom still genuinely seems keen to help less advantaged home buyers.

 Credit score flexibility

-And that means, if your case is borderline, you may stand a better chance of getting your mortgage with Freedom than with many other lenders.
+If your credit score is borderline, you may stand a better chance of getting your mortgage with Freedom than with many other lenders.